Dr. Theresa Powell

 Dr. Irvin Clark

-Irvin R. Clark, EdD joined Radford University in October 2013 as the Associate Vice President for Student Affairs and Dean of Students.
+Irvin R. Clark, Ed.D. is the Associate Dean for Faculty Development and Administrative Affairs at Florida State University Panama City.
+Prior to this position, he served as the Associate Vice President for Student Affairs and Dean of Students at Radford University.
 In this capacity he serves five primary roles: supervisor for six departments; SGA advisor; senior judicial officer for conduct/ appeals; emergency/ threat assessment coordinator; and student resource/advocate.
 Dr. Clark received his Bachelor of Science in Political Science from Florida A&M University (1991), his Masters of Public Administration from Savannah State University (1999) and the Doctorate of Education (Ed.D.) in Educational Leadership and Change from The Fielding Graduate University (2003).

 Dr. Elizabeth A. Dooley